Kashinoga/hello-comma-website/content/about/groups/yellow.md

 weight: 3
 ---

-Local Safety

 ## Overview

-Group Yellow focuses on locally crowd-sourced information pertaining to administrative and governmental alerts, community safety, and the weather.
+Group Yellow focuses on crowd-sourced information pertaining to administrative and governmental alerts, community safety, and the weather.

 ## Communication